MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-powershell.md

 Before you begin, make sure that:

-- You have access to an Azure Local, version 22H2 instance.
+- You have access to an Azure Local, version 22H2 system.
 - The instance should be registered in Azure.
 - Make sure that all the machines  in your Azure Local, version 22H2 cluster are healthy and show as **Online**.
 - You have access to the Azure Stack HCI, version 23H2 OS software update for Azure Local.
 This update is available via Windows Update or as a downloadable media.
 The media is an ISO file that you can download from the [Azure portal](https://portal.azure.com/#view/Microsoft_Azure_HybridCompute/AzureArcCenterBlade/~/hciGetStarted).